microsoft/fhir-starter/quickstarts/README.md

 __Note:__ [Postman](https://www.getpostman.com/) is shown as an example REST client.
 If you are interested in setting up Postman to connect with Azure API for FHIR, please see [here](https://github.com/microsoft/health-architectures/tree/main/Postman) after completing steps 2 and 3 below.

 ## Step 2 - Complete FHIR-Proxy Authentication
-Once the template has completed initial deployment, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.
+Once initial deployment is completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.

 1. In the Azure Portal, navigate to the FHIR-Proxy function app that was deployed by the resource manager template.
 <img src="./images/FHIR-PROXY-AUTH1.png" height="410">